patruong/lifeAndDeath/index.md

 # Blog

+## 2021-04-18 Looking into Top3 and writing minimal script.

+Writing minimal script ws_20210418_top3_minimal_example.py

+Change top3 computations from >2 to >=2 peptides.
+The >= is what is used in LFQ Bench in Tenzer.

 ## 2021-04-14-15 Looked at a lot of histrograms, PCA and restructured the code and wrote report.

 As title mentions...
 A report in google drive..